 Where do I record a Notice of Commencement?

 The Notice of Commencement Florida must be recorded in the county where the project is located.
-For example, if not is you are working in Miami Beach the NOC is recorded in the Miami-Dade County recorder's office.
+For example, if you are working in Miami Beach, the NOC should be recorded in the Miami-Dade County recorder's office.
 If the project is located in Orlando then you would record the NOC in the Orange County recorder’s office.